aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/work-with-office-add-ins/_index.md

 Aspose.Words provides the ability to add Web Extensions of the Task Pane type using the [WebExtension](https://apireference.aspose.com/words/net/aspose.words.webextensions/webextension) and [TaskPane](https://apireference.aspose.com/words/net/aspose.words.webextensions/taskpane) classes, and also allows you to customize the pane and extension properties.

-The following code example shows how to create task panes and add to web extension task panes with basic properties:
+The following code example demonstrates how to create task panes and add to web extension task panes with basic properties:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-WebExtensions-WorkingWithWebExtension-UsingWebExtensionTaskPanes.cs" >}}